This page lists some of the agencies involved in responding to harmful algae blooms.

-Oregon Department of Environmental Quality provides HABS with consultation and expertise related to water quality issues.
+Oregon Department of Environmental Quality provides OHA with consultation and expertise related to water quality issues.
 Protecting Oregon's rivers, lakes, streams and groundwater quality is an important part of DEQ's mission.

 Tenmile Lake Basin Partnership focuses on improving water quality in the Tenmile Lakes Watershed Basin, located in Coos County, and monitors Tenmile Lake for cyanobacteria.

-U.S. Forest Service monitors recreational waterbodies on its lands for cyanobacteria bloom.
+U.S. Forest Service monitors targeted recreational waterbodies on its lands for cyanobacteria blooms.

 Public Health Protection

-U.S. Centers for Disease Control and Prevention funds the Oregon HABS program and works with other state agencies, universities and federal partners to investigate the impact of harmful algae blooms on human health.
+U.S. Centers for Disease Control and Prevention works on a national level to investigate the impact of harmful algae blooms on human health.

-Washington Department of Health has a harmful algae bloom surveillance program, also funded by CDC, and does toxin testing of algae blooms in Washington freshwaters.
+Washington Department of Health has a harmful algae bloom surveillance program and does toxin testing of algae blooms in Washington freshwaters.